 Everyone has questions about hiring someone to write their resume.
 Got one I didn’t cover?
 Send it to me, I’ll be happy to answer.
-Just click on CONTACT here or in the menu above.
+Check out the Resumes page or just click on CONTACT here or in the menu above.

 The system of hiring a resume writer each time you make a career move just repeats the same process over and over.
 With some luck, you get a good resume and a nice career move.
 But, you'll do it again and again.